-Today, I am excited to share a couple of animals, which will be used as spot illustrations in my new book.
-The story about children’s sleeping places in different cultures around the world is written by Rebecca Bond and will be published by Houghton Mifflin Harcourt in 2020.
+Today, I am excited to share a couple of animals, which will be used as spot illustrations in my upcoming book MY BED.
+The story about children’s sleeping places in different cultures around the world is written by Rebecca Bond and will be published by Houghton Mifflin Harcourt in Sept.
+2020.

 These little animals bring back memories of the late 70’s, when I made a line of fabric pins.
 Of course, what I’m making today is much more intricate, but they are similar in size and concept.